KubeTEE-AI/dynamo/docs/benchmarks/benchmarking.md

 # Dynamo Benchmarking Guide

-This guide shows how to benchmark NVIDIA Dynamo deployments on Kubernetes to compare performance between aggregated, disaggregated, and vanilla vLLM configurations.
+This guide shows how to benchmark NVIDIA Dynamo deployments on Kubernetes to compare performance between aggregated, disaggregated, and vanilla backend configurations.
+You can benchmark existing endpoints or deploy and test new configurations.

 ## What You'll Get

-Running the benchmark script will:
+The benchmark script supports two modes:

+**Deployment Benchmarking**: Deploy and test Dynamo configurations:
-- Deploy and test three configurations: Dynamo aggregated, Dynamo disaggregated, and vanilla vLLM
+- Deploy and test one or more configurations: Dynamo aggregated, Dynamo disaggregated, and vanilla backends
+- Automatically handle deployment lifecycle (create, wait, benchmark, cleanup)
-- Generate performance plots comparing latency and throughput across different load levels
+- Generate performance plots comparing latency and throughput across configurations

+**Endpoint Benchmarking**: Test existing endpoints:
+- Benchmark any existing HTTP endpoint without deployment overhead
+- Test your already-running services or external APIs
+- Ideal for comparing against baselines or testing production endpoints

+Both modes:
+- Run concurrency sweeps across multiple load levels (1, 2, 4, 8, 16, 32, 64, 128 concurrent requests)
+- Generate comprehensive performance plots and analysis
-- Save all results to analyze optimal configurations for your workload
+- Save all results for detailed analysis of optimal configurations

 ## Prerequisites